appventure-nush/gotc-online/README.md

 Use web server to serve `index.html` from the backend.

 The backend uses Python and the Flask library.<br>
-Use a WSGI server to serve the flask app.
+Use a WSGI server to serve the flask app.<br>
+If you have `accounts.json` and `data.json` files to load, put them in the local_data_files folder.
+If not, they will be automatically created by the backend.